Available 24/7 for Free Consultations

 Insurance Claims: First Party vs Third Party

-After an accident, understanding the difference between first-party and third-party insurance claims is essential.
+After a car accident, understanding the difference between first-party and third-party insurance claims is essential.
 A first-party claim is filed with your own insurance company, while a third-party claim is made against someone else’s insurer.
-Each type of claim covers different damages and follows its own process.
+Each type of injury claim in Buffalo covers different damages and follows its own process.

 Knowing how these claims work can make a big difference when seeking compensation.
 From coverage details to the filing process, understanding the distinction helps ensure the right steps are taken to protect your rights.